reddit-archive/reddit/r2/r2/config/feature/README.md

 To make it easier to push features through the life cycle there are a few coding guidelines to observe.

-First, the feature name argument to the Feature methods (`is_enabled`, `is_enabled_for`) should always be a string literal.
+First, the feature name argument to the Feature method (`is_enabled`) should always be a string literal.
 This will make it easier to find all the places that a particular feature is checked.
 If you find yourself creating feature names at run time and then checking them, you’re probably abusing the Feature system.
 Chances are in such a case you don’t really want to be using the Feature API but rather simply driving your code with some plain old config data.

 Second, the results of the Feature methods should not be cached, such as by calling `feature.is_enabled` once and storing the result in an